nickbrandt/GitLab/doc/development/usage_ping/metrics_dictionary.md

 For a metric name to be valid, it must not include any prompt, and no fixed suggestions should be changed.

+### Data Category

+We use the following categories to classify the metric.

+1. `Operational`: Required data for operational purposes.
+1. `Optional`: Data that is optional to collect.
+This can be enabled/disabled admin settings.
+1. `Subscription`: Data related to licensing.
+1. `Standard`: Data that is required to be collected.

 ### Metric name suggestion examples